 Although underwatering does not pose a grave threat as overwatering, it still damages Pilea and plays a more significant role in drooping.

-Due to water deficiency, Pilea cannot get enough nutrients required to stand firm and maintain its charm.
+Due to water deficiency, Pilea cannot get enough nutrients to stand firm and maintain its charm.

-- Water the plant immediately and thoroughly, but make sure not to overwater it and make a passage for the water to drain.
+- Water the plant immediately and thoroughly, but ensure not to overwater it and make a passage for the water to drain.

-- Develop a habit of routinely checking the plant by (1) inserting your finger 2-3 inches into the soil (2) lifting the pot to feel the weight.
+- Check the plant by (1) inserting your finger 2-3 inches into the soil and (2) lifting the pot to feel the weight.
 Dry soil makes the pot feel light.

 - Generally, watering this plant once a week will suffice, but that will depend on the amount of light.

-- Invest in a soil probe to check the moisture at the root level of the soil.
+- Invest in a soil probe to check the soil moisture.

 4. Pests Infestation